The Fantasticks: Controversy

-To deal with changing audience perceptions, the book is usually edited to replace the word "rape" with alternatives such as "abduction" and the similar-sounding "raid".
+To deal with changing audience perceptions, the musical's book is usually edited to replace the word "rape", in most instances, with alternatives such as "abduction" and the similar-sounding "raid".
 In 1990, Jones and Schmidt wrote an optional replacement piece called "Abductions", which uses the music of the "Rape Ballet", although this song did not replace "It Depends on What You Pay" at the Sullivan Street Playhouse, where, with the edits made in the book, audiences accepted the song.
-An edited version of "It Depends on What You Pay" is used in the long-running Jerry Orbach Theater version of the show.
+An edited version of "It Depends on What You Pay" was used in the long-running Jerry Orbach Theater version of the show.
 MTI (Music Theater International), which licenses the show, offers "Abductions" as an alternative choice.